pablopunk/dot/README.md

-# dot - One repo to define all your computers
+# dot - all your computers in one repo

 > All your tools, apps, and configs with 0 dependencies